BonfaceKilz/BonfaceKilz/content/post/2017-06-24-book-review-cuckoos-egg.md

 date = "2017-06-24T19:34:38+03:00"
-description = "A book review of the book, The Cuckoo's Egg: Tracking a spy through the maze of computer espionage" tags = ["reviews", ] title = "Book Review: \"The Cuckoo's Egg: Tracking a spy through the maze of computer espionagel\" by Clifford Stoll"
+description = "A book review of the book, The Cuckoo's Egg: Tracking a spy through the maze of computer espionage" tags = ["reviews", ] title = "Book Review: \"The Cuckoo's Egg: Tracking a spy through the maze of computer espionage\" by Clifford Stoll"

 +++